Ba'athist Iraq: Ba'ath Party

 Iraq, under the rule of the Iraqi-led Arab Socialist Ba'ath Party, was a one-party state.
 The Regional Command (RC, the leading organ of the Iraqi Regional Branch of the Ba'ath Party) was the party's top decision-making body; Regional Command members were elected for five-year terms at the party's regional congress.
 The Regional Secretary (commonly referred to as the General Secretary) was the head of the Regional Command, chaired its sessions and was leader of the Ba'ath Party Regional Branch in Iraq.
 In theory members of the Regional Command were responsible to the party congress, but in practice they controlled the congress, and the leadership often decided results beforehand.
 The party's National Command was, in theory, the highest decision-making body.
 It was responsible for coordinating the pan-Arab Ba'ath movement.
-All National Command members came from their distinct regional (meaning "country" in Ba'athist etymology) branch; for instance, there was always a member who represented the Ba'ath Party's Jordanese Regional Branch.
+All National Command members came from their distinct regional (meaning "country" in Ba'athist etymology) branch; for instance, there was always a member who represented the Ba'ath Party's Jordanian Regional Branch.
 Because of the 1966 Ba'ath Party schism (which split the Ba'ath movement into an Iraqi-led branch and a Syrian-led branch), the National Command never controlled the whole Ba'ath movement; there was a National Command headquartered in Syria, which commanded another Ba'ath movement.
 Another problem was the fact that the National Commands in Iraq and Syria were under the control of the country's respective regional commands.